 Rep. Peter DeFazio today announced that Coos Bay will receive an additional $34.65 million in funding for the Coos Bay North Jetty from the Army Corps of Engineers for a total of $42.174 million in Fiscal Year 2021.

 Rep. Peter DeFazio today announced that he has secured an additional $17 million in COVID relief funding for Lane Transit District (LTD) to support ongoing transit services and improve and protect the health and safety of frontline workers.

-Rep. Peter DeFazio today released the following statement on the Medicare for All Act and lowering healthcare costs:
+Rep. Peter DeFazio (OR-04) today released the following statement on the inauguration of Joe Biden as our nation’s 46th President:

 “As we take the historic step of inaugurating Joe Biden and Kamala Harris, our first Black and Asian-American woman Vice-President, we have the opportunity to turn the page on the turmoil of the past four years.